-different channels until catching the start of the PU idle period.
+$p_0 = 1 - \dot{P}f$.1 Starting from t = 0, the SU keeps tracking of time, and applying the optimal mode selection policy until switching to a new channel (CS action).
+At this time, the SU resets the algorithm and keeps sensing/switching between different channels until catching the start of the PU idle period.
 Once the beginning of an idle period is detected, the SU sets its timer to t = 0, and then starts applying the optimal policy.
-While deriving our optimal policy, we assume that both SUs always have data to transmit.
+While deriving our optimal policy, we assume that both communicating SUs always have data to transmit.
 However, at the end of this section, we will discuss the more general case that accounts for the traffic flow between different SUs.

-Figure 3 shows a simplified example to illustrate how the SU will adaptively choose its optimal actions and update its belief according to the resulting outcome.
-In this example, we have three channels $(f_1, f_2, \text{ and } f_3)$ occupied with PUs and an SU link that is trying to opportunistically communicate on one of these channels.
+Figure 3 shows a simplified example to illustrate how the SU will adaptively choose its optimal actions and update its belief according to the resulting outcomes.
+In this example, we have two channels $(f_1 \text{ and } f_2)$ occupied with PUs, and an SU link, where two SUs are trying to opportunistically communicate on one of these channels.
 Assume that the SU starts monitoring channel f_1 , which is happened to be busy.
 After getting multiple busy outcomes, it decides to switch to another channel f_2 , which is sensed free after multiple busy outcomes.
-At this point the SU starts its timer (i.e., f_1 = 0).
-In that case, the belief is higher than threshold 3, then the SU starts with the TR mode.
+At this point the SU starts its timer (i.e., t = 0).
+In that case, the belief happens to be larger than a certain threshold (say, threshold 3), then the SU starts with the TR mode.
 The outcomes of the first TR action are ACK and decoded.
 Hence, as shown in the figure, the SU's belief increases and recommends the TR mode again.
 However, it happened that the SU receives a NACK and undecoded for the third TR action (may be for a deep fading at this time instance).
 The SU then updates its belief, which decreases below threshold 2, which implies that the SU should sense the spectrum (i.e., SO mode).
 The SU keeps sensing until the belief goes over threshold 2.
-In that case, the SU switches to the TS mode and updates its belief accordingly as shown in figure 3 until its belief goes below threshold 1.
+In that case, the SU switches to the TS mode and updates its belief according to the outcomes that it gets.
+The SU continues switching between different operation modes and updates its belief accordingly as shown in Figure 3 until its belief goes below threshold 1.
 In that case the SU switches to another channel, and so on.
 Note that the PU has returned to channel f_2 , while the SU is operating on the same channel.
 However, it happened that the SU is in the TS mode, which makes the SU detect the PU activity while transmitting.
-In that case the SU stops its transmission quickly to prevent collision with the PU (see the figure 3).
+In that case the SU stops its transmission quickly to prevent collision with the PU (see Figure 3 above).

 Following any given action $a \in A$ and depending on the observation $o \in O$, the SU updates its belief p_t and will also gain a certain reward.
 Let π be the policy that maps the SU's belief p_t to the action space $a \in A$ at each time t.
-Define the value function $U(p_t,t)$ as the maximum expected total reward at time t when the current belief is p_t .
+Define the value function $U(p_t, t)$ as the maximum expected total reward at time t when the current belief is p_t .
 This function specifies the performance of the optimal policy π^ , starting from belief p_t .
 Based on Bellman equation, we have the following:

-$$U(p_t, t) = \max \{ U{TR}(p_t, t), U{TS}(p_t, t), U{SO}(p_t, t), U{CS}(p_t, t) \}$$ (21)
+$$U(p_t, t) = \max \{ U{TR}(p_t, t), U{TS}(p_t, t), U{SO}(p_t, t), U{CS}(p_t, t) \}$$ (22)

-where $U{TR}(p_t,t), U{TS}(p_t,t), U{SO}(p_t,t)$, and $U{CS}(p_t,t)$ are the expected total rewards if the SU decides to operate in the TR, TS, SO, and CS modes, respectively, at time t and then follows the optimal policy π^
+where $U{TR}(p_t, t), U{TS}(p_t, t), U{SO}(p_t, t)$, and $U{CS}(p_t, t)$ are the expected total rewards if the SU decides to operate in the TR,